 I am a Chartered History teacher with 16 years of classroom experience teaching History, Politics and Modern Studies to students aged 12-18.
 I hold an MA (Hons) in History from the University of Edinburgh and two postgraduate certificates: one in Secondary History teaching from the same university and a second in Educational Leadership from the University of Leicester.
 I also hold a Certificate in Terrorism Studies from St Andrews University.
 In March 2020 I was accepted as a Fellow of the College of Chartered Teachers.

 I am a Fellow of the Royal Society of Arts (FRSA).
 The RSA is a global community of active problem solvers motivated by a shared set of values (open, optimistic, pioneering, rigorous and enabling).

 I want to help teachers find ways to develop curiosity, creativity and courage to inspire better ways of thinking and doing among young people.
-My free teaching and learning resources will enable collaboration, foster critical and creative thinking.
+My free teaching and learning resources will help to reduce education inequality, enable collaboration, foster critical and creative thinking.
 Take a look at my latest free education project that feeds into the UN 's education strategy, Youth 2030 and the GTCS Learning for Sustainability Professional Strands.